 While Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) reports provide readily available, baseline information, they have the following limitations for use as the sole means of estimating risk:

-- FIRMs and FIS reports are dated: FIRMs show the estimated flood risk of an area at the time of the FIS, based on the best available science when the original FIS was conducted.
-Even new FIRMs are often based on older FISs—check the dates on your community's FIRMs, and note what was changed or restudied the last time the maps were updated (described in the legend panel of the map and in detail in the the FIS).
-Many FIRMs and FISs are decades old.
-New development can change flood conditions, as can erosion, rising sea levels, or long-term changes in storm frequency.
-Recent storms in Massachusetts have flooded areas outside of mapped flood zones.
-Additionally, methods for estimating risk have improved dramatically over the last 20 years, so old FIRMs may not provide an accurate measure of the current risk.
+- FIRMs and FIS reports are often dated: FIRMs show estimated flood risk at the time the detailed engineering studies were conducted.
+Even new FIRMs are often based on older analyses—check the dates on your community's FIRMs and the description in the FIS to determine what was changed or restudied the last time the maps were updated.
+Some engineering studies are decades old and new analyses are often only conducted on portions of each community.
+In addition, new development can change flood conditions, as can erosion, rising sea levels, and long-term changes in storm frequency.
+Recent storms in Massachusetts have flooded areas beyond mapped flood zones and methods for estimating risk have improved dramatically over the last 20 years, so old FIRMs may not provide an accurate measure of current risk.

-- FIRMs and FIS reports do not show worst-case scenarios: Depending on when your community's FIS was conducted, your FIRMs may or may not show the risk behind structures like seawalls and levees, which may be overtopped during a major event.
+- FIRMs and FIS reports do not show worst-case scenarios: The FIRMs depict the areas that are predicted to flood in a storm having a 1% chance of occurring in a given year (also called the 100-year storm).
+Larger storm events do occur with impacts beyond the mapped floodplain.
+Depending on when your community's FIS was conducted, your FIRMs may or may not show the full risk behind structures like seawalls and levees, which may be overtopped during a major event.
 In addition, storm effects can and do extend further than those projected on FIRMs.

 For these reasons, FIRMs and FIS reports should not be used alone, but in conjunction with other methods that identify risks of coastal flooding and storm damage.
 For sources of additional hazard information, see Assessing Vulnerability of Coastal Properties.